paweljw/deadpull/README.md

     -u, --upload                     Push to S3 from given path -e, --environment [ENVIRONMENT]  Provides environment, superseding DEADPULL_ENV and RAILS_ENV -p, --path [PATH]                S3 path to be used for upload or download in form of bucket-name/prefix.
 Supersedes config.
+    -a, --aws [AWS]                  AWS configuration hash in the form of a JSON string.
+Supersedes config.
+    -v, --[no-]verbose               Explicitly print used configuration.

+Common options:
+    -h, --help                       Show this message
 ```

 ## Capistrano